golmman/rust-results-demo/README.md

 # rust-results-demo

-A simple demo on how to use Rust's Result and Error chaining.
+A simple demo about Rust's Result and Error chaining.